How ChexSystems Impacts Your Business

 - ChexSystems may access, store, and use your identifying information to the extent permitted by law.

-What To Do If You’re Denied a Business Bank Account
+What to Do If You’re Denied a Business Bank Account

-The following section will show you how to read your report and the steps to take to clear any negative items off your report, limiting your business ChexSystems impacts.
+This section will show you how to read your report and the steps to take to clear any negative items off your report, limiting your business ChexSystems impacts.

 As mentioned above, you can request a copy of your report once a year through the ChexSystems website.
 The report’s first page will show your information and any negative items filed against you or your business.